 Design by KAAF Architects for a Destsetters Eco Hotel Concept in Greece

-If there is something you should always remember as a hotel investor, it is that hotels are micro-societies, composed of people who interact both with the product – the entirety of the hotel, including building and experience – and with each other.
-That makes it necessary to think carefully about who will form your own community, including both guests and staff.
+If there’s one thing to keep close as a hotel investor, it’s this: hotels are micro-societies.
+They’re composed of people who interact with the product, meaning the full hotel experience including the building and everything within it, and with each other.
+That makes it essential to think carefully about who will form your community, guests and staff alike.

-Starting with the guest, the most important shift is to move from a demographic focus (e.g., nationality, age, etc.) to a persona focus that reveals character and expectations.
-Exploring personas will uncover insights you might never have considered — data that will help you make wiser choices when it comes to decisions for your hotel.
+Starting with the guest, the most important shift you can make is to move away from pure demographics such as nationality or age, and toward a persona focus that reveals character and expectations.
+Exploring personas surfaces insights you may never have considered on your own, and those insights will sharpen every decision you make for your hotel.
+As Hospitality Net has long argued, persona-driven design consistently outperforms demographic-only planning in guest satisfaction outcomes.

-For example, if your mix includes the persona of design-field professionals (believe me it is a very strong one), then you should consider what would make your hotel appealing to them.
-That could guide your team to choose characteristics such as stronger interior design storytelling, a conference hall that also functions as a gallery curated by local designers, or even cocktails with architectural semiology.
-Naturally, these elements will make your property irresistible to the design community — and, of course, a unique choice for everyone.
+Say your guest mix includes design-field professionals, and trust me, that’s a strong and loyal persona.
+Ask yourself what would make your hotel genuinely irresistible to them.
+That question alone could guide your team toward stronger interior design storytelling, a conference hall that doubles as a gallery curated by local designers, or even cocktails inspired by architectural semiology.
+Those elements turn your property into a destination for the design community and, naturally, a unique choice for everyone else too.

 Eventually, the Smartest Strategy Is Not to Forget Your Human Side